QUBIP/pq-qubip-pki/README.md

 - Intermediate CA certificates must be included in the certificate chain for verification.

 ## 9. Security Considerations
-- Private keys must never be shared or exported.
+Private keys are immediately deleted from the server after the user has downloaded them.
+Thus, once generated, the certificate material cannot be downloaded anymore.